soyjubilado/AdventOfCode/2025/README.md

     Every time I passed a known splitter, I recursed to the spot above that splitter.
 Again, I used a closure to avoid global variables, and to be able to use @lru_cache.

+### Day 8

+  - This was, surprisingly, straighforward.
+I did check to see how many pairs of junction boxes I'd be dealing with.
+Given 1000 coordinates, there are roughly 500000 combinations of pairs.
+Iterating through all the pairs and calculating a distance took less than a second.

+    Then I needed a way to keep track of the combined circuits.
+I used a dictionary keyed on the coordinates of all the boxes.
+So a dictionary of 1000 coordinates, each one pointing to a set that included just itself.

+    Then, every time two boxes were connected, the two sets were merged, and every key in the new merged set was updated.

+    For part 2, I kept iterating until the resulting merged set had a size of 1000 (all the junction boxes).